Honestpuck/PatchBot/README.md

   - [PatchBot #3](https://macintoshguy.wordpress.com/patchbot-3/)
   - [PatchBot #4](https://macintoshguy.wordpress.com/patchbot-4)

+You no longer need to alter the `.pkg` recipe override.
+Details on running JPCImporter as an AutoPkg post processor are at https://macintoshguy.wordpress.com/2020/07/31/patchbot-update/

  You can find the components in three GitHub repositories

   - [PatchBotProcessors](https://github.com/Honestpuck/PatchBotProcessors) Three custom processors for AutoPkg